lanl/NEONiso/README.md

 ## Usage:

 Two methods are available to calibrate NEON Carbon isotope data and they take slightly different approaches: a) the 'Bowling_2003' method calibrates 12CO2 and 13CO2 mole fractions independently, while b) the 'linreg' method calibrates d13C and CO2 directly without converting to isotopologue mole fractions.
-The method is specified as an argument to calibrate_carbon_bymonth().
-Both methods yield very similar results, but the error and precision estimates are slightly better from the calibrate_carbon_Bowling2003() function (Fiorella et al., 2021; JGR-Biogeosciences)
+The method is specified as an argument to calibrate_carbon().
+Both methods yield very similar results, but the error and precision estimates are slightly better from the Bowling et al. 2003 method (Fiorella et al., 2021; JGR-Biogeosciences)

 This function is meant to be applied to a list or vector of uncalibrated data files, and produce output hdf5 files that have (currently) only the CO2 and d13C variables instead of the entire data bundle.
-Development was targeted and tested on monthly basic files, but the functions should also work on the extended data files.
+Development was targeted and tested on basic files, but the functions should also work on the extended data files.

 neonUtilities:::stackEddy *should* work on these output files - please file an issue if it does not.

 ## Future plans
-There will be two major changes and a minor change coming to this package in the next few months:
-1) We are starting to work on calibration routines for the NEON water isotope products - more info soon.
-This will likely not make it into the CRAN package until at least two minor releases from now (0.6.0).
+The next major release will include calibration routines for the NEON water isotope products - more info soon
-2) We are also working on versions of the carbon routines that work on the entire data series in a single pass (e.g., instead of monthly files - a single output file is created for the whole time series).
-This allows for more flexibility for which calibration data may be included in the calibration data file, and this functionality may be part of the next minor release (0.5.0).

 ## DATA ALERT: